 There are other mini aquaponics systems available for purchase, even though you don’t have a huge variety of products available at the moment.

-However, if for some reason you want to try something else (maybe bigger or simply different), there are other options out there and I am highlighting below the best options that you have:
+However, if for some reason you want to try something else (maybe bigger or simply different), this is the alternative that you have at the moment:

 And this would be it.
-You not only know everything about Back to the Roots’ popular Water Garden, but you also have a couple alternatives if you want to give this entire aquaponics thing a try.
+You not only know everything about Back to the Roots’ popular Water Garden, but you also have an alternative option if you want to give this entire aquaponics thing a try.